-The global hotel market is estimated to be close to 20 million rooms and leading research (Smith Travel Research) calculates there are seven million branded hotel rooms globally, with the remainder a combination of independent hotels, guesthouses and other types of lodging.
-For four years, IHG has held the largest share of branded rooms, currently at approximately nine per cent of supply, distributed across nearly 100 countries and territories.
+The global hotel market is estimated to be close to 21.5 million rooms.
+Smith Travel Research calculates that there are 7.3 million branded hotel rooms, with the remainder a combination of independent hotels, guesthouses and other types of lodging.
+IHG holds the largest share of branded rooms, currently approximately nine per cent of branded supply, distributed across nearly 100 countries and territories around the world.
+In 2012 we opened 33,922 new rooms worldwide (226 new hotels).
+This has taken the number of open IHG hotel rooms to 675, 982 (4,602 hotels) at 31 December 2012, up 2.7 per cent from 2011, taking into account the removal of hotels which left the IHG System.

-IHG continues to grow rooms supply and revenues, aided by wider trends:
+IHG continues to drive high quality growth aided by wider trends:

 - Increase in affluence and freedom to travel in emerging markets – countries such as China are increasingly significant as domestic and international travel markets.
 They already have a sizeable hotel industry, and the importance of hotel brands is growing;